• Skip to primary navigation

 Jump to Recipe Print Recipe

-This rich pan gravy leaves nothing to chance, so if you're worried about having enough drippings to make gravy for Thanksgiving, don't fret!
-This easy Mushroom Gravy uses a handful of ingredients, can be made ahead of time, and is easily adjusted to use for either poultry or red meat.
-And if you have vegans coming to dinner, you can easily make it accessible for them, too!
+This rich Make-Ahead Mushroom Gravy leaves nothing to chance—if you're worried about Thanksgiving or Christmas, don't fret!
+My easy recipe uses just a handful of ingredients, can be made ahead of time, and is great for either poultry or red meat.
+And if you have vegans coming to dinner, you can easily make it plant-based for them, too!

-As much as I love Thanksgiving, there is no doubt that it is a somewhat stressful occasion for the person cooking the majority of the meal.
-If gravy is one of your trigger points, this super simple Mushroom Gravy is about to change your life for the better.
-Gone are the days of waiting for the bird to finish; this gravy can be made days ahead to make your checklist that much shorter on the day of.
+As much as I love Thanksgiving, there is no doubt that it is a stressful occasion for the person cooking the majority of the meal.
+If gravy is one of your trigger points, this make-ahead mushroom gravy is about to change your life for the better.
+Gone are the days of waiting for the bird to finish or worrying if you have enough drippings; it can be made days ahead to make your checklist that much shorter on the day of!

 Jump to: